This assertiveness skills communication course will:

 It Takes 21 Days: Making and Breaking Habits

 A lifetime of habits can hardly be changed in a three-hour workshop.
 Making or breaking habits takes time.
-This part of the course looks at change and the process of adopting positive behaviors, stopping destructive or unproductive activities, and find substitute responses to triggers.
+This part of the course looks at change and the process of adopting positive behaviors, stopping destructive or unproductive activities, and finding substitute responses to triggers.
 In this part of the course, participants will identify the communication skills they would like to improve and plot a course for making changes.

 By the conclusion of this interactive and practical workshop, participants should understand the value of assertive communication and how to communicate assertively.